yonasBSD/otterlang/docs/TUTORIALS.md

 - `await handle` - Waits for the task to complete and returns its result
 - Tasks run concurrently, potentially on different threads

-> [!TIP]
-> Use tasks for I/O-bound operations or CPU-intensive work that can run in parallel.

 ---